isildur7/neopixel-matrix-on-RPi-Pico/README.md

 ## Step 6: The Neopixel Library
 In this section, we will be talking about the library.
 So please refer to the neopixelmatrix.py file.
 This library was written for a custom-made 9x9 matrix but can be pretty easily used for other matrices with some changes.
 Below, I have explained all the functions in this library.
 You will find these functions in ```class NeopixelMatrix```.
 ### 1. ```__ init__```
-Arguments
+Arguments:
 > ```Pin```: This argument has to be an integer.
 It is the pin number where the DIN of the matrix is connected.

+If you are using a different matrix:
 This function is the initializer for the class and it is written for the the 9x9 matrix.
+If the dimensions of the matrix are changed, change the spiral numbering because some of the later functions won't work otherwise.
+Neopixel family has several LEDs with the same communication protocol.
+The 9x9 matrix I use is made from SK6805.

+### 2. ```__set_pattern```
+This method sends the data from the array to the actual matrix to make the patterns appear on the matrix.